isabella232/bas-style-kit/README.md

 3. build & push the docker image
 4. close release in `CHANGELOG.md`
 5. merge release branch with master and tag with version
+6. copy SRI values into the Style Kit Documentation project

 ### After release